Identifying Signs of Teenage Alcoholism in Your Child

 Summary: Recognising Signs of Teenage Alcoholism

-Remember, just because your child is showing a couple of these signs of teenage alcoholism, it doesn’t mean they have a drinking problem.
+Remember, just because your child is showing a couple of these signs of teenage alcoholism, it doesn’t mean they have a drinking problem and need an alcohol detox program.
 Adolescence brings with it changes in physical appearance, social skills, emotions, and intelligence.
 Combined with hormonal changes, youth behavior can and does seem erratic at times.
-But if your child experiences a number of these signs, it may point towards a developing alcohol dependence.
-Recognizing alcoholism in others can be difficult, but knowing what to look for can lead to early interventions and a better chance at finding effective help.
+But if your child experiences a number of these signs, it may point towards developing alcohol dependence.
+Recognizing teenage alcoholism in others can be difficult, but knowing what to look for can lead to early interventions and a better chance at finding effective help.

 If your child is showing the telltale signs of alcohol abuse, our professional counselors are here to help.
 Give us a call at 603 546 7881 or contact us today on our website for support and advice.